 The remedies available to the Council are the service of a notice requiring works to be carried out, emergency improvement notice, prohibition order, hazard awareness notice and demolition order.
 In deciding what action to take the Council will consider the extent of the works, what is practicable, the effect on adjacent properties.

 If works are required and the Landlord does not carry them out the Council may undertake work in default and charge the landlord or prosecute for failure to comply.
-Further guidance is available on the Communities and Local Government website.
+Further guidance is available on the Communities and Local Government (external link) website.